-Accordingly, based on the size and risk characteristics, we performed a full scope audit of the financial information for the following entities within the Group: Rokiškio pienas UAB, Rokiškio pieno gamyba UAB, Rokiškio sūris AB (parent company).
-At the Group level we tested the consolidation process and performed separate analytical procedures over the subsidiary not covered by the above procedures to be able to report on the consolidated financial statements as a whole.
+Accordingly, based on the size and risk characteristics, we performed a full scope audit of the financial information for the following entities within the Group: Rokiškio Pienas UAB, Rokiškio Pieno Gamyba

+UAB, Rokiškio Sūris AB (parent company).
+At the Group level we tested the consolidation process to be able to report on the consolidated financial statements as a whole.